Read the latest and greatest from our team

 Dosage

-While doctors will usually prescribe a set amount to be taken every few hours in accordance with the patient’s pain, those who abuse the drug will often forgo these recommendations and take a much larger amount.
+While doctors will usually prescribe a set amount to be taken every few hours according to the patient’s pain level, those who abuse the drug will often forgo these recommendations and take a much larger amount.
 In these cases, the amount of Vicodin consumed correlates with how long the drug will remain in the system.
 The more you take, the longer your body will need to get rid of it.

 Hydration